 - Fermi liquid theory: Fermi liquid ground state, quasiparticles and their stability, collective modes, Landau damping, non-Fermi liquids

 - Luttinger liquids: pecularities of physics in one dimension, Luttinger model, basic of bosonization, correlation functions, relation to conformal field theories and two-dimensional classical XY model

 - Superfluids and superconductors: physical properties of superfluids and superconductors, BCS theory, phase stiffness, vortices, rotating superfluids, boson-vortex duality in two dimensions, Berezinskii-Kosterlitz-Thouless transition, chiral superfluids and superconductors

 - Quantum Hall effect: basics of quantum Hall effect, flux attachment and Chern-Simons theory, topological order and anyons in fractional quantum Hall fluids, abelian Chern-Simons theory and the hierarchy of quanum Hall states, edge of quantum Hall fluids, non-abelian quantum Hall states

-- learn how to use field theory in condensed matter physics
+- apply field theory techniques in condensed matter physics.

-- be introduced to different theoretical paradigms that are central in modern condensed matter physics
+- understand theoretical paradigms that are central in modern condensed matter physics.

-- get acquinted to physics of Fermi liquids, one-dimensonal Luttinger liquids, superfluids and superconductors, quantum Hall liquids and topological insulators.
-This knowledge provides a solid basis for entering the current research in quantum condensed matter physics
+- understand the physics of Fermi liquids, one-dimensional Luttinger liquids, superfluids and superconductors, quantum Hall liquids and topological insulators.
+This knowledge provides a solid basis for entering the current research in quantum condensed matter physics.

 No preconditions in addition to the requirements for the Master’s program in Physics.